-In 2018, the Company began the development of the Funeral and Cemetery Technology System ("FaCTSTM"), an innovative and comprehensive software platform developed for funeral homes, cemeteries and crematories.
-The software's robust platform allows businesses to efficiently manage day-to-day operations with its customized pre-need and at-need purchase contracts, inventory, CRM, scheduling, accounting, trust conversion and reporting tools.
-FaCTSTM is currently being used by over 100 of the Company's cemeteries and the Company anticipates having FaCTSTM implemented into all of its remaining cemeteries and funeral homes by the end of the year.
+In 2022, PLC focused on streamlining and improving its operational efficiencies through an alignment of the operations and sales teams and through increased location management support.
+Further, the Company is continuing its roll-out of FaCTSTM, an innovative and comprehensive software platform developed for funeral homes and cemeteries.
+The software's robust platform allows businesses to efficiently manage day-to-day cemetery and funeral home operations with detailed item management, customized pre-need and at-need purchase contracts, client-side accounting, trust management, commissions management, financial reporting, and data mining tools.
+FaCTSTM is currently being used by over 280 of the Company's locations, and the Company anticipates rolling its remaining Canadian businesses and all newly acquired businesses into FaCTSTM by the end of the year.

-The death care industry continues to be a highly fragmented market in North America, and the Company plans to continue its acquisition growth strategy where opportunities are attractive and can be integrated with its existing operations or provide an entry to new markets.
-In 2019, 2020 and 2021, the Company spent approximately \$180 million, \$100 million and \$160 million, respectively, on acquisitions, as detailed above under "General Development of the Business - Three Year History" and in the maps below:
+In addition, the Company's growth strategy has focused on strategically positioning itself as a viable succession plan solution for the independent, owner-operated funeral homes and cemeteries where owners are seeking to transition their business to a true operator.
+These funeral home and cemetery businesses offer a full range of traditional funeral and cemetery services, including many cremation options, and the Company plans to continue its acquisition growth strategy where opportunities are attractive and can be integrated with its existing operations or provide an entry to new markets.
+In 2020, 2021 and 2022, the Company spent approximately \$76 million, \$126 million, and \$94 million, respectively, on acquisitions, as detailed above under "General Development of the Business - Three Year History" and in the maps below: